cockroachdb/docs/v22.2/dbeaver.md

 {{site.data.alerts.callout_success}}
 For more information about using DBeaver, see the [DBeaver documentation](https://dbeaver.io/docs/).

-If you run into problems, please file an issue on the [DBeaver issue tracker](https://github.com/dbeaver/dbeaver/issues).
+If you run into problems, file an issue on the [DBeaver issue tracker](https://github.com/dbeaver/dbeaver/issues).

 For information on using DBeaver with {{ site.data.products.db }}, see [this blog post](https://paul-logston.medium.com/setting-up-a-sql-gui-with-cockroachdb-a9fd5fe15d9d).
 {{site.data.alerts.end}}